Chinese Car Brands

 Li Auto Logo

-Li Auto positions itself as a manufacturer of hybrid cars capable of running on two energy sources at once: electricity and gasoline.
-The second name of the company is Li Xiang.
-This is also the name of its creator, who opened his business in 2015.
+Li Auto manufactures hybrid cars that run on two energy sources simultaneously: electricity and gasoline.
+The company’s second name is Li Xiang, and it is also the name of its creator, who opened his business in 2015.
 The company is headquartered in Beijing, and the main production sites are in Changzhou.

 Geometry